Keith Clark (conductor): Early life, family, and education

 He displayed an early talent for composing music, and published his first piece at the age of 18.
 At the age of 19 he became Roger Wagner's assistant, serving as accompanist to the Roger Wagner Chorale while an undergraduate student at the University of California, Los Angeles.
 During this time he lived with composer Roy Harris from whom he rented a room.

 While working with Wagner, Clark had the opportunity to work with Zubin Mehta.
 Mehta convinced Clark to take a year studying music in Europe, and then come back to UCLA and study with him.
-Taking his advice and utilizing Mehta's connections, he studied music composition and conducting with Franco Ferrara in Sienna and Hans Swarowsky in Vienna.
+Taking his advice and utilizing Mehta's connections, he studied music composition and conducting with Franco Ferrara in Siena and Hans Swarowsky in Vienna.
 He then decided to remain in Europe to complete his undergraduate studies in music composition and conducting at the Accademia Musicale Chigiana where he earned diplomas in both subjects and was awarded the schools' Conducting Prize.
 He later pursued graduate studies at the Vienna Music Academy (now the University of Music and Performing Arts Vienna) as a Fulbright Scholar, and returned to UCLA where he earned his Doctorate in music theory.